hachiyou/crud_exercise/README.md

 # CRUD with HTML exercise

-Build a simple database and use Python to perform CRUD operations
+1. Build a simple database and use Python to perform CRUD operations.
+2. Build a webpage using both RAW HTML and flask framework.

 ## Getting Started